-We will be sharing our best tips for making the most out of your time working and/or travelling in Spain, finding the best places to work from, meeting like-minded people and discovering some of the warmest places in Europe to escape winter.
-With a special mention to what we consider the best place in Spain: our home in Costa Blanca, Jávea (of course!).
+We will be sharing tips for making the most out of your time visiting Spain, finding the best places to work from, meeting like-minded people and discovering some of the warmest places in Europe to escape winter.
+With a special mention to what we consider the best spot in Spain: our home in Costa Blanca, Jávea (of course!).

 Visit Spain to… Escape Winter